yeasy/learning_pickleball/06_drop_en.md

 From the perspective of spin, there are three types of Drops too: **Non-spin**, **Backspin** and **Topspin**:

 * **Non-spin**: Hit the ball over the net with a pushing action.
 It is required that the ball will not pass the net too highly, and the landing distance should be short.
 This way is safe as a good defense.
 When the space for hitting the ball is insufficient, use this way to hit the ball without a big movement;
-* **Backspin**: Return the ball to the net by chopping the bottom the ball.
+* **Backspin**: Return the ball to the net by slicing the bottom the ball.
 The backspin trajectory will be longer than non-spin one, so keep hitting the ball from a low position.
 When the incoming ball is low or quick, you can use the backspin Drop;
 * **Topspin**: Return the ball with a drive.
 The topspin trajectory falls sharply after passing the net, which is more offensive.
 When the hitting time and space are sufficient, you can use this way.

 ## When to Use Drop